markbirss/LilyGo-EPD-4-7-OWM-Weather-Display/README.md

 *** For the latest version please use 'contact' at www.dsbird.org.uk for the latest version *** Sorry but due to piracy I'm no-longer releasing a new version for public use

+Version 3.8
+1. Corrected JSON decoding
+2. Used last known forecast when not yet published on day-5
+3. When forecast incompleted, added indicator *
+4. Add rain / snow reports, displayed when imminent (next 3-hours)

+Version 3.7
+1. Improved Imperial units and time displaying

 Version 3.6
 1. Improved graphing routine
 2. Added Dewpoint display